Skip to content

 Locate your grant

 First stop, research online and see what help is available to you to find the best grant for your needs.
 Depending on the specifics of your organisation, you can sign up to receive newsletters from governments and local authorities, sporting governing bodies, local leagues, community organisations, statutory and regulatory bodies and associations who will provide you with news and events including information on when grants become available and the deadlines for these grants.
-If you need some assistance finding grants, our ebook A Grant for your Organisation 7 Steps to Success provides an extensive list of available grants.
-Download it here.

 Pre-planning